DIRECTORY OF AFFORDABLE THERAPEUTIC BOARDING SCHOOLS AND THERAPEUTIC PROGRAMS FOR TROUBLED TEENS

 Does Your Teen Need Therapy in a Full-Time Therapeutic Boarding School?
 Can You Find a Way to Pay $3,500 per month for Therapy, Education, and 24/7 Care?

-I’ll help you find the right residential therapeutic program for your child — FREE and confidentially.
+I’ll help you find the right residential therapeutic program for your child — our assistance is FREE and confidential.

-Should you need help finding boarding schools troubled teens, residential ranch school, boarding schools for troubled youth, addiction treatment for teens, best therapeutic schools or boarding schools therapeutic, please let us know.
+Should you need help finding programs for troubled teens, ranch for teens, boarding schools for troubled youth, boarding high schools, homes for troubled teens or therapeutic boarding schools, please let us know.
 Alternative boarding schools are usually therapeutic boarding schools or religious boarding schools specifically designed for at-risk teens.
 These boarding schools, sometimes called reform schools, wilderness schools, or emotional growth schools, combine therapy with academics to help kids get back on track.
 Another category of residential schools is Christian boarding schools.
 In these troubled teen boarding schools, professional help is offered for teens to heal from trauma, learn how to cope and overcome difficulties, and discover more about themselves.
 Teens typically live in a group home that resembles a dorm and each resident has a set of responsibilities and chores to pitch in with.
 Academic and therapeutic activities are top priority and take up the majority of the day in these schools for troubled teens.
 However, sports, fun activities, clubs, and other extracurricular activities are also emphasized.
 The integration of a new location, academic support, therapy sessions, group living, and recreational activities help troubled and struggling teens to overcome their challenges, get back on the right track, and set them up for a bright future.